alexandreborges/winafl/README.md

          C:\github> cd winafl

+3. Perform the following steps:

-3. Download and unpack the DynamoRIO from https://github.com/DynamoRIO/dynamorio/wiki/Downloads in the github folder (C:\github)
+   a.
+Download and unpack the DynamoRIO from https://github.com/DynamoRIO/dynamorio/wiki/Downloads in the github folder (C:\github).

+   b.
+Rename the folder from DynamoRIO-Windows-7.1.0-1 to DynamoRIO  (this step is not necessary)

 4. Copy all *.h files from C:\github\winafl\extras to C:\github\DynamoRIO\DynamoRIO\include.